thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 > That would be a lot of duplicate code.
 And there is certainly nothing DRY ("do not repeat yourself") about such code!

-### Test Directive Logic: Short-Form
+## 2) Testing with Helpers

+Above we explored the standard approach to implement unit tests; which resulted in verbose, non-reusable code.

 Here is the DRY version that we want:

 ![Testing Directives - DRY Code](/images/dry_tests/example3.jpg)

 Now this test is much more readable, maintainable, and DRY.
-All the complexities of
+We hide all the complexities of:

 *  forcing change detection,
 *  accessing the native element, and
 *  confirming  1...n DOM CSS styles

-is now easily encapsulated in a Helper function and a Custom Matcher (respectively).
+Those complexities are now encapsulated in a Helper function and a Custom Matcher (respectively).

 The custom Helper function **expectNativeEl( )** is similar to the standard **expect( )** function.
 In fact, it is wrapper function that internalizes the `expect( )` call.